jasherai/chef-workflow-wiki/customizing-your-workflow.md

 you actually want to do.

 Let's say you *just* want to upload cookbooks.
-No chef server, no other meta, no testing system, etc. Your rakefile would look something like this instead:
+No chef server, no other meta, no testing system, etc. Your `Rakefile` would look something like this instead:

 ```ruby
 require 'chef-workflow-tasklib'